oracle/oracle-database-operator/docs/sidb/README.md

 - `spec.security.secrets.admin`
 - image compatible with the source database major version

+#### Restore a Database from an RMAN Backup

+Use this option to provision a new Single Instance Database (SIDB) by restoring an existing RMAN backup.
+The backup can be restored from either an object storage service or a mounted file system.

+For prerequisites, supported restore scenarios, required Secrets and ConfigMaps, and complete restore procedures, see [Restore a Database from an RMAN Backup](./RESTORE_DATABASE_FROM_RMAN_BACKUP.md).

 #### Create a Standby Database

 Use when you want a physical standby SIDB.